Wants NASS to prevail on Buhari to review composition, includes South East

 The group said while it believed that besides competence, the president reserved the right to appoint military officers of his choice into the security management team, leaving out officers of Igbo origin in two straight appointments into the position was a clear case of bias against the Igbo nation.

-“While it is true that competency should be the criteria for appointment of this nature and not ethnic considerations, we must say that only when there are justice and equity that genuine peace and reconciliation can be achieved,” it noted.
+“While it is true that competency should be the criteria for appointment of this nature and not ethnic considerations, we must say that only when there is justice and equity that genuine peace and reconciliation can be achieved,”it noted.

 “We wonder why the Presidency did not look inward and pick one of them in two consecutive times that he made service chiefs’ appointments!
 What is really the sin of the Igbos?
 Or are other tribes more Nigeria than others?
 It asked.

-The rights group explained: “Our position is premised on justice, fairness and equity and not personal or sectional sentiments.”
+The rights group explained that:”Our position is premised on justice, fairness and equity and not personal or sectional sentiments.”

-It expressed fears that “If nothing is done to address the several injustices being perpetrated against the Igbo and other regions, our corporate existence in Nigeria will have some question marks.”
+It expressed fears that,”If nothing is done to address the several injustices being perpetrated against the Igbo and other regions, our corperate existence in Nigeria will have some question marks.”

 “As a people and group who believe in the unity of Nigeria, we have to speak out.